-Some idea of the balance between methodology and different broad application domains can be obtained by noting that over 450 of the articles citing Green (1995) are in statistics and probability, over 280 in biology, genetics and medicine (Sisson, 2005, notes that "one in every five citations ... can be broadly classified as genetics-based research"), over 210 in computer science and engineering, and over 150 in other disciplines ranging from archaeometry through management science to water resources research.
+Some idea of the balance between methodology and different broad application domains can be obtained by noting that around 45% of the articles citing Green (1995) are in statistics and probability, about 28% in biology, genetics and medicine (Sisson (2005) notes that "one in every five citations ... can be broadly classified as genetics-based research"), about 20% in computer science and engineering, and about 15% in other disciplines ranging from archaeometry through management science to water resources research.

-Later sections in this chapter highlight some of the more important methodological extensions to reversible jump.
+Later sections in this article highlight some of the more important methodological extensions to reversible jump.

-1.4 Challenges of implementation
+4 Challenges of implementation